justice-s-j/jjones82-mod12-frontend-/README.md

 Formatting was accomplished using [Bootstrap 5.2](https://getbootstrap.com/docs/5.2/getting-started/download/)

-The idea for this project came from [Predicting Year of Marriage - End to End Machine Learning Deployment with FLASK and AWS -PART 1](https://www.youtube.com/watch?v=sm5xeKal72I).
-Professor Colbert aded to a data science salary prediction model and Microsoft Azure for purposes of teaching.

 ## Overview
 This project is a front-end web application that allows users to interact with a machine learning salary prediction model through a simple browser-based interface.